 Looking back on who I have become, I realized that my confidence is practically through the roof compared to what it was in middle school.
 One thing that I have realized, is that it is a great feeling when you can love who you are and be happy at all times.
 When people do find that level of confidence and happiness, an alarm goes off in people's heads telling them that the happy person needs to be judged, talked about, and told that they are bad people, that they are fake.
 I know that who I was before probably would have joined in because I didn't realize the truth.
 The truth is that those people just love who they are, and rightfully so!
 They know that they have talents and beauty, that they are smart, kind and service-oriented.
 They enjoy the life the live because they aren't worried about what others think.
 I personally don't think it is bad to be really confident and happy, and people like that should definitely be praised for finding that level of happiness in life, not judged because of it.

 I think that Extroverts and Introverts should each be loved, cherised, and accepted in life.
 I think that people should be able to confidently share their talents, love, and light without judgement from others.
 Most of all, I think that it is okay if someone talks about the good, positive things that are happening in their lives, and the good qualities they feel they have.
 There is definitely a point where it can become a little much, and sometimes people do it in an unkind and bragging way.
 But if we can maintain a sense of humbleness, then feel free to share your goodness with me!
 Sharing ideas and stories with others is something we all like to do.
-This life isn't meant for keeping that all in, it truly is for sharing, and in turn, caring about others.

 I know who I am and I would like to share it with all of you because I can FINALLY see it all.
 I am smart, smarter than I thought I was.
 I am motivated and hardworking, but yes, I can have those "lazy" days every now and then.
 I am kind and compassionate towards others and I know that I have been given those traits, along with being a good listener and keeping an open mind, because the Lord knew that I would major in Psychology and work with people as a therapist.
 I am obedient, trusting, and loyal to a fault.
 I will try and make any friendship/relationship work no matter the strains that are put on them and me.
 I'm not stellar at anything in particular, but I am good at a range of things and average at most.
 I will try anything and because of that, I have become better at many spor